amohan601/amohan601.github.io/README.md

 ### Glad to see you here!

-I'm Anju, a Senior backend engineer with application and data pipeline experience for Cigna Insurance with Mastech Digital</p>
+I'm Anju, a Senior backend engineer with application and data pipeline experience for Cigna Insurance with Mastech Digital

 <p> My profile summary </p>
 As a results-driven Senior Software Engineer, my expertise lies in backend design, development, and agile methodologies.
 I have a proven track record of successfully delivering intricate projects and optimizing performance.
 My hands-on experience encompasses designing and developing data-driven backend pipelines and application systems using Java/J2EE technologies, cloud technologies, Spring Boot, Microservices, Apache Kafka, and containerization tools like Openshift Kubernetes.